 At Those Coffee People, we export four different types of coffee shipments.
 These are:

 - Sea Freight: Sea freight is divided up into two categories: less than container load shipments (LCL), and full container load shipments (FCL).
-For an FCL sea shipment with documentation, transport from farm to port, port charges and fees and customs charges, logistics company handling charges (freight and insurance), you can expect to pay between $3000-$4000 per container to ship to almost anywhere in the world in the FCL model.
+For an FCL sea shipment with documentation, transport from farm to port, port charges and fees and customs charges, logistics company handling charges (freight and insurance), you can expect to pay as of early 2022, between $4000-$6000 per container to ship to almost anywhere in the world in the FCL model.